-Adenoidectomy: The surgical removal of adenoids which may help prevent blockage of the nasal passageways and Eustachian tubes.
-This may help to reduce recurrent sinus and ear infections, among other conditions.
-This is usually done as an outpatient procedure under general anesthesia.
+Adenoidectomy: The surgical removal of adenoids.
+It can help prevent blocks in your airways and the Eustachian tubes in your ears.
+This may make you less likely to get frequent sinus and ear infections, among other problems.
+It’s usually an outpatient procedure under general anesthesia.

 Allergy shots: See Immunotherapy.

 Antibodies: These special proteins seek out, attach to, and zap foreign proteins, microorganisms, or toxins in your blood.
 They’re part of your immune system.